-Death benefits can be paid as a lump sum or as a pension.
 The amount of tax payable on any benefit paid as a lump sum on death depends on who receives the benefit.
-If the lump sum is paid to a dependant (under tax law) there is no tax payable.
+If the lump sum is paid to a death benefits dependant (under tax law) there is no tax payable.

-A person qualifies as a dependant for tax purposes if they are:
+A person qualifies as a death benefits dependant if they are:

-- a spouse, including a former spouse, a person (whether of the same or a different sex) with whom you are living on a genuine domestic basis in a relationship as a couple or a person with whom you are in a relationship registered under state or territory law - a child (including an adopted child, step child or ex-nuptial child, a child of your spouse or your child within the meaning of the Family Law Act 1975) under age 18 - a person with whom you have an interdependency relationship, or - a person financially dependent on you.
+- a spouse, including a person to whom you're married, a person (whether of the same or a different sex) with whom you are living on a genuine domestic basis in a relationship as a couple or a person with whom you are in a relationship registered under state or territory law - a child (including an adopted child, step child or ex-nuptial child, a child of your spouse or your child within the meaning of the Family Law Act 1975) under age 18 - a person with whom you have an interdependency relationship, or a former spouse

+• a person financially dependent on you.

-A child aged 18 or over isn't generally considered a dependant under tax law, unless they are financially dependent.
+A child aged 18 or over isn't generally considered a death benefits dependant, unless they are financially dependent.
 Therefore, lump sum death benefits paid to children aged 18 or over aren't usually tax free.

-The division of final benefits into tax-free and taxable (including taxed and untaxed elements) is determined by formulae in the tax legislation which consider individual factors including period of fund membership and age at date of death.
+The division of final benefits into tax-free and taxable (including taxed and untaxed elements) is determined by formulae in the tax legislation which consider individual factors including period of fund membership and age at death.